-When it comes to the newest edition in Microsoft’s flight sim line-up (release date TBA), there’s a lot to break down.
+When it comes to the newest edition in Microsoft’s flight sim line-up, there’s a lot to break down.
 Which probably has something to do with the fact that this could just be the most ground-breaking retail flight sim of the last decade, perhaps ever.
 I can definitely say that, at the very least, for a series that most considered dead long ago, this is the comeback to shame all comebacks.
 This is a perfect example of the reboot done right.

 But on the surface, you wouldn’t necessarily know it.
-For sure, the pre-alpha footage and screenshots are undoubtedly breath-taking to look at, but it really doesn’t do this ‘game’ justice.
-You have to experience it for yourself to really know how much is actually going on… or just know how to do some digging.
+For sure, all of the gameplay footage and screenshots are undoubtedly breath-taking to look at, but it really doesn’t do this ‘game’ justice.
+You have to experience it for yourself to really know how much is actually going on…

-So without further ado, let’s deconstruct this glorious piece of art and unravel all that we know to date.
+So without further ado, let’s deconstruct this glorious piece of art and unravel some of the key selling points of this Sim, besides the views of course.
 Perhaps then we can see what it truly has on offer.

 Now, I know what you’re thinking – 2 Petabytes?
 I’ve never even heard of a Petabyte before!
 Have Microsoft lost their minds?
 How on Earth am I supposed to store 2 PB of data?
 How much even is a Petabyte!?